 A new way to "help"

 Second Mile Haiti began as an initiative to find alternative solutions for a subset of families who are extremely poor, extremely sick, and have almost no resources to change their situations.
 When the survival of a child is in question and all other options have been exhausted, Haiti has no shortage of orphanages to turn to.
-At some orphanages, the young children are placed for international adoption at others parents hope that their older children might receive at least, regular meals and the chance to go to school.
 Surrendering a child to an orphanage is not a long term answer for families and causes heartache for both parent and child.
 Yet the trend is significant.
-Officials believe that more than 30,000 Haitian children are living in institutions, 80% of which are not "orphans" in the traditional sense of the word.
-These children have living parents who simply cannot afford to feed them.
+At some orphanages (less than 1%), infants and young children are placed for international adoption.
+At the remaining orphanages parents hope that their children will eat regularly and that he or she will be educated but too often, funding is limited and children go hungry.
+Understandably, these institutionalized children have difficulty reintegrating into society when orphanage directors and Haitian Social Services determine that they are too old to stay.
+Officials believe that more than 30,000 Haitian children are living in institutions, 80% of which are not "orphans" at all.
+These are children with living parents.

 More than just knowledge